yudhanjaya/yudhanjaya.github.io/docs/experiments/how-to-house.md

 {% include image.html image="/assets/images/experiments/stonegarden/how-to-house/closing.jpg" %}

 Don't let the complexity of what I've just said put you off.
-It is easier if you break it up into up into small chunks that we are trying to and you take it a step at a time.
+It is easier if you break it up into small chunks that we are trying to, and you take it a step at a time.
 And at the end of it, there is something particular about living in a place you helped design.
-It is, ultimately, your desire you will fall.
+It is, ultimately, your desire that you're bringing to life in rock and stone.

 Hopefully I've been able to save you some pain.